prosif/foo/Notes.md

 lose sight of the target and continue heading along current trajectory.
 This could allow for some awesome juking behavior.

-07/24/15 The exterior needs be tested to make sure bullets aren't surviving past, if they go to fast.
+07/24/15 (DONE) The exterior needs be tested to make sure bullets aren't surviving past, if they go to fast.

+07/25/15 Many patterns can be pulled out of the entities.
+For example, an entities config object could have a requires array, used to test that all the required settings were defined on the entity.
+A current pattern is just to throw an error if a setting is undefined.